ljonesdesign/INLS161-2021-summer-1/docs/01-basics/01-basics-intro.md

 ## First tool: Browser

-The recommended browser for Sakai is [Firefox](https://www.mozilla.org/en-US/firefox/new/).
-[Google Chrome](https://www.google.com/chrome/) is also a good choice.
+The recommended browsers for web development are [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Google Chrome](https://www.google.com/chrome/).
 You will need a web browser for testing your website; either of these will work just fine.
 Avoid using Mac specific (Safari) or Windows specific (Edge or Explorer) browsers as a primary testing tool for web development.

 ## Value Added Grades